BrianRagazzi/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

    :header-rows: 0

    * - Depends on exercise(s)
-     - ex-001, ex-003
+     - ex-001, ex-002
    * - Prerequisite for exercise(s)
      - None

 Objectives
 ----------

-    - Become familiar with launching and accessing on-demand Instances.
+    - Become familiar with launching and connecting to on-demand Instances.
-    - Test connectivity for the VPC configuration we created in ex-003.
+    - Test connectivity for the VPC configuration we created in ex-002.

 Expected Costs
 --------------